asrob-uc3m/robotDevastation-developer-manual/overview.md

 # Overview

-Robot Devastation is fundamentally programmed in C/C++.
+Robot Devastation is fundamentally programmed in C/C++, basically because we are close to hardware (wireless communications, webcams, motor drivers, etc).
+We do envision a future with Python or similar for NPCs (at time of writing, see issue [robotDevastation-research#3](https://github.com/asrob-uc3m/robotDevastation-research/issues/3).
 We mostly follow the developer practices of [roboticslab-uc3m/developer-manual](https://github.com/roboticslab-uc3m/developer-manual), so [main-developer-tools.md](https://github.com/roboticslab-uc3m/developer-manual/blob/master/main-developer-tools.md) is a good entry point.

 Robot Devastation is made of three fundamental components:
 * [The Game (`robotDevastation`)](/robotDevastation/README.md): this component is in charge of running the game, processing the data received from the robots and commanding them with the user input.
 The code for the game software is in the [Main Repository (robotDevastation)](https://github.com/asrob-uc3m/robotDevastation).